pat/thinking-sphinx/testing.md

 end
 {% endhighlight %}

+However, if you're performing browser testing (headless or through Selenium), you'll need to disable transactional fixtures and use a tool like Database Cleaner.

+#### Using non-transactional fixtures

+To use Sphinx with transactional fixtures disabled, I recommend using Ben Mabey's [Database Cleaner](http://github.com/bmabey/database_cleaner) and a configuration along the lines of the following (with any tests requiring Sphinx to be tagged with `:sphinx => true`):

+{% highlight ruby %}
+RSpec.configure do |config|
+  config.use_transactional_fixtures = false

+  config.before(:each) do
+    # Default to transaction strategy for all specs
+    DatabaseCleaner.strategy = :transaction
+  end

+  config.before(:each, :sphinx => true) do
+    # For tests tagged with Sphinx, use deletion (or truncation)
+    DatabaseCleaner.strategy = :deletion
+  end

+  config.before(:each) do
+    DatabaseCleaner.start
+  end

+  config.append_after(:each) do
+    DatabaseCleaner.clean
+  end
+end
+{% endhighlight %}

+The configuration above should be combined with either the appropriate real-time index setup (above) or SQL-backed index setup (below).

 #### SQL-backed indices

 Whenever you're using Sphinx and SQL-backed indices with your test suite, you also _need_ to turn transactional fixtures off.
 The reason for this is that while ActiveRecord can run all its operations within a single transaction, Sphinx doesn't have access to that, and so indexing will not include your transaction's changes.

-The added complication to this is that you'll probably want to clear all the data from your database between scenarios.
-Ben Mabey's [Database Cleaner](http://github.com/bmabey/database_cleaner) is the most common tool for this - but you could also manually delete everything from each model in your setup code:

-{% highlight ruby %}
-[Article, User].each do |model|
-  model.delete_all
-end
-{% endhighlight %}
+Configuration for this is covered above.

 The next step is to make sure Sphinx is set up for each test.
 Here's an example of a file for RSpec that could live at `spec/support/sphinx.rb`: